DenisPavlov/work_project/actual/readme.md

 Camel in action
 -----------------------
-9.2.2 Camel resting with Spring Java Config
+9.2.7 Camel testing with WildFly

 javabegin spring
 -----------------------